Skip to main content

 Deleting a Stage

-When you delete a stage that has active Players, you’ll be prompted to choose a destination stage.
-All Players currently in the deleted stage are moved to the destination, and any pending transition requests targeting the deleted stage are automatically redirected.
+When you delete a stage that has active threads, you’ll be prompted to choose a destination stage.
+All threads currently in the deleted stage are moved to the destination, and any pending transition requests targeting the deleted stage are automatically redirected.
+If some threads fail to transition (for example, due to a network issue or a stuck session), the dialog shows which threads failed and why.
+You can retry the operation, or click Delete Anyway to remove the stage regardless — threads that couldn’t be moved will remain in their current state and can be reassigned manually.

 Export & Import

 Export your workflow as JSON (stages, transitions, agent rules, layout positions).
 Import into other projects to replicate workflows across your organization.
+You can also import directly from another project’s published workflow, so a process proven in one project can be reused in another without exporting a file first.
 When importing into a project that already has stages, the import dialog detects conflicting stage names and lets you resolve each one individually:

 • Merge — Overwrites the existing stage with the imported definition